irenamazai/irenamazai.github.io/sample_page.md

 ## Annual Russian Youth Convention for Innovations

 **Project description:** The Convention for Innovations is an annual all-Russia event designed to stimulate innovative scientific activity and formation of a community of young Russian science professionals.
 The National Innovation Prize is awarded during the event for achievements in science and support of innovations.
 Specialists with significant accomplishments and influence in their field of expertise or innovation centers such as universities, technology clusters, R&D institutions, commercial organizations can apply.

-### 1. Suggest hypotheses about the causes of observed phenomena
+The Convention has organised annually since 2008.

+### 1. 3rd All-Russian Youth Innovation Convent & Meeting of Commission for Modernisation and Technological Development of Russia’s Economy

+SKOLKOVO, Moscow, Russia.
+December 13–14, 2010

 Sed ut perspiciatis unde omnis iste natus error sit voluptatem accusantium doloremque laudantium, totam rem aperiam, eaque ipsa quae ab illo inventore veritatis et quasi architecto beatae vitae dicta sunt explicabo.